dmitrychebayewski/hexagonal-library/README.md

 Given your library has yet a limited collection,
-but there is a library network (LibNet), and LibNet has a publically available API that provides partner libraries with books, how would you extend your TinyLib to communicate with LibNet and order books there, if TinyLib doesn't have it?
+but there is a library network (LibNet), and LibNet has a publically available API that provides partner libraries with books, how would you extend your TinyLib to communicate with LibNet and order books there, if TinyLib doesn't have any?